Terman Engineering Library

 Homework sets, sample tests, course notes

-We strongly encourage you to include these materials in the CourseWork site for your course.
+We strongly encourage you to include these materials in the Canvas site for your course.
 These items can be scanned and then linked to your site, making them available to students outside of the library hours of operation.
-The new version of the CourseWork software accommodates uploading multiple documents at a time, time sequencing of assignments and answer keys, and creation of private workspace where course-related documents can be stored prior to being published.

 For personal copies: please attach a note with the instructor's name and campus address so items may be returned at the end of the quarter.
 Copies of homework sets, course notes, case studies, etc. should be clearly labeled as such.
 Up to five photocopies of copyrighted materials are permitted for class use by the fair use doctrine.